gk646/Indiana_Jones_Game/README.md

-**If you can progress a level (some are not easy), you can copy and paste the checkpoints into the .txt(Checkpoint 1 for Level 2...):**
+**If you cant progress a level (some are not easy), you can copy and paste the checkpoints into the .txt(Checkpoint 1 for Level 2...):**

 You have reached Checkpoint 1!
 You have reached Checkpoint 2!